 How To Manage Your Team’s Tasks

 When other people take an action in a meeting, make a note of it and add it to your task management app.
-Assign it to the right person and it will show up in their personal To Do list.
+Assign it to the right person and it will show up in their personal to-do list.
 Then they won’t forget!

-How To Track Task Progress
+How To Use Task Tracking Features

-How Often Should You Update Your To Do List?
+How Often Should You Update Your To-Do List?

-The easiest way to stay on top of your deadlines and tasks, and those of your team, is to update your To Do list once any individual item on it is completed.
-If that sounds like too much to remember, check your To Do list at the end of every day and mark the tasks you finished that day as complete.
+The easiest way to stay on top of your deadlines and tasks, and those of your team, is to update your to-do list once any individual item on it is completed.
+If that sounds like too much to remember, check your to-do list at the end of every day and mark the tasks you finished that day as complete.
 Mark anything that you started as ‘in progress’.

 It will take you a minute or two and it means that tomorrow you’ll be starting work with a clear idea of what you are in the middle of and what should be your next priority.

 Pro Tip: Book a 15 minute slot in your calendar at the end of every day to update your task list.
 If you are using timesheets (and you should be) then you can fill them in at the same time.